 - Clearly define variables

-- Make informed decisions in the design and analysis of research
+- Making informed decisions in the design and analysis of research

-The workshop will be presented by Dr Graham Horgan, Principal Consultant for Human Health & Nutrition, Biomathematics & Statistics Scotland, Rowett Institute of Nutrition and Health at the University of Aberdeen.
-BioSS is an organisation which has carried out research, consultancy and training in mathematics and statistics applied to food and nutrition for 20 years.
+The workshop will be ran by Dr Graham Horgan, Principal Consultant for Human Health & Nutrition, Biomathematics & Statistics Scotland, Rowett Institute of Nutrition and Health, University of Aberdeen

 Who should attend?